 Almost 300 talented young people have been members of Broadway Bound over the years.
 Read about a few of our "alumni" who have pursued careers in the performing arts following high school or college...

-ANNA-LEE WRIGHT recently could be seen in the Broadway revival of Miss Saigon at the Broadway Theatre.
-She has performed internationally, singing Italian opera at the Venetian Sands Casino and Resort in Macau, China, as well as performing in the national tour of Miss Saigon as Yvette (and understudy for Gigi).
+ANNA-LEE WRIGHT is currently appearing in the US Tour of Miss Saigon and recently could be seen in the Broadway revival of the musical at the Broadway Theatre.
+She has performed internationally, singing Italian opera at the Venetian Sands Casino and Resort in Macau, China, as well as performing in an earlier national tour of Miss Saigon as Yvette (and understudy for Gigi).
 She has also performed at many regional theatres, including productions of Miss Saigon at Ogunquit Playhouse and Riverside Theatre.
 Anna-Lee played Gladys in the premiere workshop of The Skin of Our Teeth with Kander and Ebb, right up to Fred Ebb's passing in 2004, and in 2013 performed in Hello, Dolly! with Bayoork Lee and Lee Roy Reams in NYC in association with the National Asian Artists Project.
 She was also the choreographer for Piggy Nation, an original Off-Broadway children's musical that played at the Jerry Orbach Theatre in Times Square.
 Anna-Lee has numerous television and commercial spots under her belt, most recently appearing as a series regular on MTV's hit comedy show LadyLike.
 A graduate of Circle in the Square Theatre School and apprentice with Ann Reinking's Broadway Theatre Project for four years, Anna-Lee continues to live and work in NYC.
-(Updated 4/24/18)
+(Updated 9/11/18)

-KELSEY (CHOW) ASBILLE can be seen in a four-episode arc on ABC's mid-season replacement comedy Splitting Up Together and this summer will be a regular on Yellowstone, a new series starring Kevin Costner on the Paramount network.
+KELSEY (CHOW) ASBILLE is a regular on the series Yellowstone starring Kevin Costner and was seen in a four-episode arc on ABC's mid-season replacement comedy Splitting Up Together.
 Last year, she could be seen in the summer 2017 release Wind River starring Jeremy Renner and Elizabeth Olsen.
 Previously, she portrayed Tracy Stewart during the 2015-2016 season of MTV's Teen Wolf.
 She played Gigi Silveri for three seasons on the CW's One Tree Hill, three seasons as Mikayla Makoola on Disney XD's Pair of Kings, played Matisse Burrows in the Disney Channel Movie Den Brother and guest-starred on the Disney Channel's The Suite Life of Zack and Cody.
 Her film credits include The Amazing Spider-Man (2012), The Wine of Summer (2012), and Run (2012).
 Kelsey also appeared in the Coca Cola Fresh Young Filmmaker's Award short Scrooge in 2009.
-(Updated 4/24/18)
+(Updated 9/11/18)

 HARRY KATZMAN currently resides in Los Angeles after graduating from the University of Michigan's Musical Theatre department.
 Television and film credits include ABC's Ten Days in the Valley (Jefferson), the ABC Family series Kevin From Work (Greg) and Crazy Ex-Girlfriend (George) on The CW, and he appeared opposite Ellen Barkin in the TNT drama series Animal Kingdom (Jonah Gibbons).
 In 2016, Harry could be seen in theaters as Louis Hammerschmidt in the feature film The Outskirts staring Victoria Justice.
 Other credits include Duvid (PBS) and Seussical (Horton), Damn Yankees (Sohovik), and Fiddler on the Roof (Motel) at the Weston Playhouse in Vermont.
 Harry is a proud member of SAG-AFTRA and AEA.
 (Updated 4/24/18)